Price

-This is ‘kiwi tikiing’ at its best.
-One day unguided walking, one day guided kayak and one day kayaking on your own.
+This is ‘kiwi tikiing’ at its best!
+Combine one day of unguided coastal walking, one day of guided Marine Reserve kayaking, and one day of self-paced paddling freedom.

 On this trip in the marine reserve you have a professional guide with you for around 6 hours sharing their knowledge and passion of the Abel Tasman.
 We supply lunch and camping gear on day two.